310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Jun v3 %}
 Haha.
-You were really outta luck today, huh~ Getting so engrossed in picking up pebbles by the river that you ended up missing your chance to get on the ferry.
+You were really outta luck today~ Getting so engrossed in picking up pebbles by the river that you ended up missing your chance to get on the ferry.

 But getting lost in a tourist area is no joking matter, y’know~ Make sure to stay by your mom and dad’s sides from now on, ‘kay?
 {% endbubble %}